 Government Contracting Industry Advisory Board allows the Government Procurement Law Program to draw upon the support, advice, and expertise of a wide range of leaders from throughout the public procurement and acquisition field.

-The GW Law Center for Law, Economics & Finance (C-LEAF) is a think tank within the Law School, addressing major issues in the economic and financial arena in the U.S. and around the world.
-C-LEAF fuses the study of corporate law and finance, securities regulation, banking law, bankruptcy law, market regulation, central banking, commercial law, comparative economic and financial law, international business law, and accounting.
-The C-LEAF Board of Advisors is composed of leading American and international legal scholars and practitioners, drawn from academia, business, private practice, and the public sector.
+The Business and Finance Law Advisory Board is a think tank within the Law School, addressing major issues in the economic and financial arena in the U.S. and around the world.
+This board fuses the study of corporate law and finance, securities regulation, banking law, bankruptcy law, market regulation, central banking, commercial law, comparative economic and financial law, international business law, and accounting.
+The Business and Finance Law Advisory Board is composed of leading American and international legal scholars and practitioners, drawn from academia, business, private practice, and the public sector.